 We all want to use the hot new features being implemented in modern browsers right away, but there's a small problem holding us back: how can we use these great new capabilities whilst ensuring older browsers still render pages and … Continue reading →

 In this article I’d like to talk about how you can help give back to the Web and a new project that seeks to make this process easier: MoveTheWebForward.org.
 If you’ve ever thought about contributing to the community but weren’t … Continue reading →

 In a perfect world, cross-browser testing would be straightforward.
 We would download a legacy version of a browser, run it, and be able to instantly test our pages and scripts without a single care in the world.
 The reality of … Continue reading →

-I'm on the Chrome team at Google, working on tools to help improve developer productivity and satisfaction.
+I work on the Chrome team at Google, building and advocating for tools to help improve developer productivity and satisfaction.